redhat-et/triton-dev-containers/docs/ContainerFirstDevelopment.md

   developers down as they troubleshoot setup problems.
 - **Dependency Conflicts**

-A [pull request](https://github.com/triton-lang/triton/pull/5143) to add a [Development Container](https://containers.dev/) with all the tools needed to build and run the Triton project was created in late 2024, it’s hoped that this will be adopted by the project as it’s a good start towards enabling a container centric development approach for Triton.
-This is also being further developed to support development environments that are not ‘Visual Studio Code’ centric via a github repository and a quay.io image repository to host the development container images.
+This repository provides a set of development containers that enable a container centric development approach for Triton.

 ## Conclusion